HD 181342

-HD 181342 is a star in the constellation of Sagittarius.
+HD 181342 is a star with an orbiting exoplanet in the constellation of Sagittarius.
 With an apparent magnitude of 7.55, it cannot be seen with the naked eye.
-Parallax measurements made by Gaia spacecraft put the star at a distance of 394 light-years (121 parsecs) away.
+Parallax measurements made by Gaia spacecraft put the star at a distance of 393 ly away.
+It is drifting closer with a heliocentric radial velocity of radial_v −0.8 km/s.